top of page

 Biography

-I am a "nomadic nerd" and in my spare time I like to follow Bob Dylan around on tour, hike, play video games, watch movies (preferably thrillers with a runtime of 90 minutes or less), and take road trips with my cats.
+I am a "nomadic nerd" and in my spare time I like to follow Bob Dylan around on tour, run, play video games, do outdoorsy things, watch bad movies, and take road trips with my cats.
+I have visited all 48 contiguous states in the US. :)

 fullsizeoutput_1d17_edited.jpg